zendesk/maxwell/docs/docs/producers.md

 Both Kafka and AWS Kinesis support the notion of partitioned streams.
-Partitioning is controlled by `producer_partition_by`, which gives you the option to split your stream by database, table, primary key, or column data.
+Partitioning is controlled by `producer_partition_by`, which gives you the option to split your stream by database, table, primary key, column or first_column data.
 How you choose to partition will influence the consumers of the maxwell stream.
 A good rule of thumb is to use the finest-grained partition scheme possible given serialization constraints.